-10. Documents and information to accompany application
+10. Documents and information to accompany licence application

-(1) Under section 11(b) the following documents and information are prescribed —
+(1) For the purposes of section 11(b) the following documents and information are prescribed —

-(a) in the case of an application by an individual —

-(i) a criminal record check on the applicant issued not more than 6 months before the date of the application;

-(ii) a statement by the applicant indicating whether or not he or she has been convicted of a prescribed offence in the period since the criminal record check was issued;

-(iii) a copy of the applicant’s qualifications prescribed under regulation 7(1); and

-(iv) information about the time spent by the applicant engaged in children’s or education services or in child development, administration and staff management;

-(b) in the case of an application by a corporate applicant —

-(i) a criminal record check on each managerial officer of the applicant issued not more than 6 months before the date of the application; and

-(ii) a statement by each managerial officer indicating whether or not the officer has been convicted of a prescribed offence in the period since the criminal record check was issued;

-(c) in the case of an application by a corporate applicant or a public authority —

-(i) a criminal record check on the nominated supervising officer of the applicant issued not more than 6 months before the date of the application;

-(ii) a statement by the nominated supervising officer indicating whether or not the officer has been convicted of a prescribed offence in the period since the criminal record check was issued;

-(iii) a copy of the nominated supervising officer’s qualifications prescribed under regulation 7(2); and

-(iv) information about the time spent by the nominated supervising officer engaged in children’s services, education or recreational services or in child development, administration and staff management;

-(d) a financial assessment in a form approved by the CEO;

-(e) in the case of an applicant that is a company, a printout from the national database kept by the Australian Securities and Investments Commission containing up to date information obtained by the Commission about the company;

-(f) in the case of an applicant that is an incorporated association, a copy of the certificate of incorporation of the association;

-(g) a site plan, drawn to a scale of not less than 1:500, showing the location of each building on the land comprising the place where the service is to be provided;

-(h) a plan of the building or buildings at the place, drawn to a scale of not less than 1:100, showing the use to which each part of the building or buildings will be put;

-[(i) deleted]

-(j) if the place has not previously been used for a child care service, any current certificate of classification relating to the place issued under the Building Regulations 1989 Part 5.

-(2) Subregulation (1)(j) does not apply to a place that is owned by a public authority.

-(3) Under section 22(2)(c) the following documents and information are prescribed —

-(a) in the case of an application by an individual —
+(a) in the case of an individual applicant —

 (i) a criminal record check on the applicant issued not more than 6 months before the date of the application; and

-(ii) a statement by the applicant indicating whether or not he or she has been convicted of a prescribed offence in the period since the criminal record check was issued;
+(ii) a copy of each qualification prescribed in regulation 7(1) that is held by the applicant; and

+(iii) information about the time spent by the applicant engaged in children’s or education services or in child development, administration and staff management;

-(b) in the case of an application by a corporate applicant —
+(b) in the case of a corporate applicant, a criminal record check on each managerial officer of the applicant issued not more than 6 months before the date of the licence application;

+(c) a financial assessment in the approved form;

+(d) if the licence applicant is a company, a printout from the national database kept by the Australian Securities and Investments Commission containing up-to-date information obtained by the Commission about the company;

+(e) if the licence applicant is an incorporated association, a copy of the certificate of incorporation of the association;

+(f) a site plan, drawn to a scale of not less than 1:500, showing the location of each building at the place;

+(g) a plan of the building or buildings at the place, drawn to a scale of not less than 1:100, showing the use to which each part of the building or buildings will be put;

+(h) if the place has not previously been used for a child care service, any current certificate of classification relating to the place issued under the Building Regulations 1989 Part 5.

+(2) Subregulation (1)(h) does not apply to a place that is owned by a public authority.

+[Regulation 10 inserted in Gazette 6 Jan 2012 p.
+16-17.]

+11. Documents and information to accompany renewal application

+(1) In this regulation —

+relevant period means —

+(a) if the renewal application is the first renewal application in respect of the licence, the period since the licence was granted;

+(b) in any other case, the period since the licence was last renewed.

+(2) For the purposes of section 22(2)(c) the following documents and information are prescribed —

+(a) in the case of a renewal application by an individual —

-(i) a criminal record check on each managerial officer of the applicant issued not more than 6 months before the date of the application; and
+(i) a criminal record check on the renewal applicant issued not more than 6 months before the date of the application or evidence that a criminal record check has been applied for; and